[ 8 WEEKS · FRIDAYS 10 AM · JUNE 19 – AUGUST 7, 2026 ]

 Filmmakers enter a competitive industry with sharp production chops but limited strategic and research frameworks.
 Employers increasingly expect creative professionals who can think critically and work iteratively.

-This course introduces design thinking as a core creative methodology — reframing, prototyping, and iteration — taught through real film industry case studies and a capstone redesign project.
+This course introduces design thinking as a core creative process — reframing, prototyping, and iteration — taught through real film industry case studies and a capstone redesign project.

 [ CASTING CALL ]